-Knowing the IP addresses of the build machines Travis CI uses can be helpful when you need them safelisted to access your internal resources.
+Knowing the IP addresses of the build machines which Travis CI uses can be helpful when you need them safelisted to access your internal resources.
 Since builds run in a variety of different infrastructures, the IP ranges to safelist depend on the infrastructure your builds are running on.

 |Infrastructure||NAT hostname||Current DNS||Last recorded IPs|

 |OS X||nat.macstadium-us-se-1.travisci.net||A recs||

 Note that these ranges can change in the future, and the best way to keep an

 updated safelist is to use the current A records for the NAT hostname shown